Sauvikn98/Parkinsons-Disease-Detection/README.md

 the different image augmentation parameters which were applied to the training data for wave and spiral sketched respectively.
-Moreover, Figure 3 shows the histogram equalized and augmented images of the training data set from both wave and spiral sketches
+Moreover, Figure 3 shows the histogram equalized and augmented images of the training data set from both wave and spiral sketches.

 ![Screenshot (15)](https://user-images.githubusercontent.com/46704901/147869367-5bbbfc31-5aa3-47c0-b8aa-5b98c4960ae3.png)

 ### EXPERIMENT AND RESULT